surge-dalhousie/discover-python/jupyter-cocalc.md

 - Markdown is useful for annotating your code with rich text

 ---
-Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) 2021 by Aaron J Newman
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) 2021 by SURGE